IoB Minimally Invasive Technology Development

 Overview

-In “IoB Minimally Invasive Technology Development” project, we aim to solve different social problems by pioneering the dissemination of BMI technology.
+In the “IoB Minimally Invasive Technology Development” project, we aim to solve different social problems by pioneering the dissemination of BMI technology.
 To achieve this aim, we will develop innovative technologies beyond the existing measurement techniques currently being researched.

 Here, we will develop a new type of minimally invasive BMI technology which is different from the invasive BMI technology requiring surgical procedures and more efficient than the non-invasive technology capturing information from the body surface.
 This technology will have both higher efficiency and safety hard to achieve in existing counterparts.